calebkleveter/Tutorials/persisting-data-in-vapor-3/README.md

 I will be using the Postgres version of everything database specific in my examples, so make sure to change those to the correct database if you are using a different one.

 Create a class called `User` that conforms to the protocol `Content`.
-This protocol conforms your model to `Codable` and allows it to be create from a request body and returned from a route handler.
+This protocol conforms your model to `Codable` and allows it to be created from a request body and returned from a route handler.
 Make sure you define the class as `final`:

 https://gist.github.com/calebkleveter/7708f3eed8708abbf77ec6a55d7c65de